aleunam97/GameJam_2024/README.md

 8. Set the "External Script Editor" to "Visual Studio Code"
 9. Set the "External Script Editor Args" to `-n -g "$(File)":$(Line):$(Column)`
 10. Press the <kbd>Regenerate Project Files</kbd> button
-11. Open the VSCode project folder by going to `File > Open Folder` and selecting the `Project_Unity` folder
+11. Open the VSCode project folder by going to `File > Open Folder` and selecting the `Template_Unity` folder

 ## Detailed Installation `Mac`